 Just this year, Google added page load speed as a ranking factor in search engines.
 Thus, if you build a site that loads slowly, you’re hurting your SEO efforts.
 Thus, be sure to use best practices when it comes to compression, database calls and the like.

 A sitemap is a small XML file that helps search engines effectively crawl your site.
 If the site you built doesn’t have one, you’re making the search engine’s job harder; why do that?
 Here’s a simple tool for building free XML sitemaps; alternatively, if you build sites on WordPress like we do, I suggest using the Google XML Sitemaps plugin.

 Finally, be sure to educate your client on what you’re doing, why you’re doing it, what they can do to help, and what their expectations should be.
 Letting your client know that you’re doing your part to make sure their clients can find their business can be a huge selling point; they may assume you’re taking these steps, but it definitely doesn’t hurt to articulate that to them.
 As well, assuming you’re using a CMS, be sure to explain the basics of SEO to your client (or point them to a few good articles).
 For instance, they should be accurately titling their photos and consistently writing new, relative content that utilizes their keyword phrases and the like.

-Finally, be sure to manage your client’s expectations when it comes to their site and ranking.
+According to the #1 Wellington SEO, be sure to manage your client’s expectations when it comes to their site and ranking.
 Some clients assume a new site = #1 on Google; obviously, it’s not that easy.
 Be sure to let them know that SEO is a long-tail sort of deal.
 It takes time, lots of content, lots of backlinks and more before they can expect to see positive change.